 The Multiply By 25 Rule and 4 Percent Retirement Rule (from www.thebalance.com)

 3 Serious Problems With the 4% Retirement Rule (from www.fool.com)

 Retirement Planning In Singapore: How Much Do I Need To Save And Invest To Retire At Age 55? (from www.dollarsandsense.sg)

-Well , one will need to be very careful in playing with such figures as inflation will not be static at 2% and the investment return will also not always be consistent at 5.5% , what happen if we have “ Stagflation “ ? (from Investopedia.com) or your portfolio value may drop by -50% during global finance crisis.
+Well, one will need to be very careful in playing with such figures as inflation will not be static at 2% and the investment return will also not always be consistent at 5.5%, what happens if we have “ Stagflation “ ? (from Investopedia.com) or your portfolio value may drop by -50% during the global financial crisis.

 Is better to be safe (kiasu) than sorry, have more buffer will be good ..ok ok, I hear you, I will spend more during this Chinese New Year !!